mofrim/42-inception/readme.md

   this ready if the evaluator is weird. also i should work the whole thing through in a normal VM

+- test if all the make recipes exit without error in any case!

 ## ressources